US Homeland Security Dept. Proposes Limiting Foreign Journalist Visas To 240 Days - UrduPoint

 "This effort would create a fixed time period of admission for certain aliens, consistent with most other temporary visa classifications, while still allowing these aliens an opportunity to legally extend their stay or re-apply for admission where appropriate," Ken Cuccinelli, a senior DHS official performing the duties of Deputy Homeland Security Secretary, said in the statement.

-At present, foreign journalists can stay in the United States as long as they continue to perform their duties in compliance with the terms of admission, the statement said.
+At present, foreign journalists can stay in the United States as long as they continue to perform their duties in compliance with the terms of admission.

-The DHS is also proposing putting limits on visas for foreign students in the United States ranging from two to four years, the statement added.
+The DHS is also proposing putting limits on visas for foreign students in the United States ranging from two to four years.

+These visas also allow foreign nationals to remain in the United States for as long as they maintain compliance with the admission terms.

+"Under the proposed rule, F or J nonimmigrants would be admitted into the United States for a period up to the end date of their program, not to exceed four years, unless DHS determines that the nonimmigrant is subject to a shorter period of authorized stay limited to two years," the statement said.